tvaroglu/rails-engine/README.md

 [Rails Engine](https://github.com/tvaroglu/rails-engine) is a 7 day, 1 person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.

-The challenge was to build a fully functional [JSON API 1.0 spec](https://jsonapi.org/)-compliant REST API that exposes resources for multiple relational databases, modeling a true back-end framework that could be consumed by an entirely separate front end web application.
+The challenge was to build a fully functional [JSON API 1.0 spec](https://jsonapi.org/)-compliant REST API that exposes endpoints for multiple resources from a relational database, modeling a true back-end framework that could be consumed by an entirely separate front-end framework.

 Learning goals and areas of focus consisted of: